Join our team this summer as a Camp Chef, Assistant Camp Chef, Baker, Camp Cook or Kitchen Helper.

 There are different job titles in every kitchen.
 The number of people in each kitchen depends on the number of meals served.

 The Pay: We are a residential camp, so room and board are included.
-You are paid a weekly salary.
+You are paid on a bi-weely pay schedule (paid once every two weeks).
 This salary is dependent upon the position you are hired for, prior industry experience, prior experience at Concordia Language Villages and any experience with the language you are working for.

-The Hours: The agreement is to work six day per week, nine hours per day.
+The Hours: Working in a kitchen is an intense experience.
+We work six days per week averaging nine hours per day.
 The job is task-oriented; there are a finite amount of things that need to happen and the more efficiently everyone works, the faster that work gets done.
 As you get better at slicing and dicing, the number of hours required to get the job done decreases.

 The Benefits: Learn to cook some awesome culturally authentic food!
 Why is fettuccine Alfredo considered Argentinian?
 Find out if you work at our Spanish camp.
-Want to have some friends over, but can't afford to order pizza?
+Want to have some friends over, but don't want to order pizza?
 After one summer, you will find cooking fun and easy!

-Enhance Your Transferrable and 21st Century Skills: Collaboration, problem solving, creativity, critical thinking: these are the things employers are looking for.
+Enhance Your Transferrable and 21st Century Skills: Collaboration, problem-solving, creativity, critical thinking: these are the things employers are looking for.
 Gain experience by working in the kitchen this summer.
-You are working with a small group of people (collaboration); figuring out how to slice, dice, cook and serve a meal for 250 people (critical thinking); problems will arise and they will need to be solved (problem solving); and you will be thinking of new ways to solve these problems because every meal is different and can’t be solved the same way (creativity).
+You are working with a small group of people (collaboration); figuring out how to slice, dice, cook and serve a meal for 250 people (critical thinking); challenges will arise and they will need to be solved (problem-solving); and you will be thinking of new ways to solve these problems because every meal is different and can’t be solved the same way (creativity).

 The Dates: June 2 - August 27, 2023 (Note: Applicants do not need to be available for the entire summer season.)